scarsam/crypto_market/notes.md

 - Currencies instantiate all the coins from coin create method.

 Currencies is using the coin factory to create instances for each coin through their names.

+List all the names of currencies > Click to learn more > pull data for that coin